Rodmr092/trading-research/README.md

 and to the open-source projects and datasets that form the bedrock of my analyses.

 License

-This project is shepherded under the MIT License - Do what you want.
+This project is licensed under the MIT License - see the LICENSE file for details